 Even with the best culinary experience, it’s a fact that great meals require more than just skills.
-After learning how to cook cassava, for example, you need to get fresh and vibrant cassava roots to make a tasty meal.
+After learning how to cook cassava root, for example, you need to get fresh and vibrant cassava roots to make a tasty meal.
 In other words, better quality ingredients result in a dish worth remembering.

 Your top pick should be getting your ingredients from a busy grocery store or market.
 A busy market implies quick product turnover before they go bad.

 Then, they should be free from blemishes, soft spots, or wrinkling.
 Freshly cut taro should be pinkish or whitish-green at the stem end.
 Ripped plantain should not have dark spots on the skin.
 Fresh cassava should be snowy white when cut.
 As a basic rule of thumb, they should all feel firm and smell fresh.

 That said, don’t sweat it.
 If it looks appetizing, it should be good to eat.
 Besides, you can find them peeled, cut, and packed in the frozen section if your supermarket stock them.
 No wahala, the goal is a tasty meal, abi?

 Why this Liberian food is worth a try